There are 39 items tagged with ‘research’

 12. Robert Porrett

 A brief account of the life and work of Robert Porrett (1783-1868)

 X-ray fluorescence provides the Royal Armouries with a unique and essential tool for the investigation of its objects.

 Optical Microscopy is technique which uses allows the Royal Armouries Science officer the opportunity to examine the metallurgy of an object.

 Uses of optical microscopy in the Royal Armouries museum.

 Research staff at the Royal Armouries museum.

-Suzanne Dalewicz-Kitto Head of Collections Care at the Royal Armouries Museum based in Leeds.
+Suzanne Dalewicz-Kitto is Conservation Manager at the Royal Armouries Museum based in Leeds.

 Analytical projects that illustrate the range of uses, and benefits to be gained from the scientific procedures used in the conservation department at the Royal Armouries.

 Philip Magrath is Curator of Artillery at the Royal Armouries Museum based at Fort Nelson.